au-ts/libgdb/examples/microkit_sddf_serial/README.md

 GDB is not aware of the mapping between a protection domain and an executable, as no symbol tables have been loaded.

-The IDs of the inferiors show in GDB correspond directly to the IDs they have been assigned in `example.system`.
-That is, inferior 0 corresponds to the `ping` protection domain, while inferior 1 corresponds to `pong`.
+The IDs of the inferiors show in GDB correspond to the IDs they have been assigned in `example.system`.
+The inferior IDs are consecutive, beginning at 1 with exactly as many inferiors as child protection domains in the debugger PD, with lower inferior IDs given to lower system description IDs.
+That is, inferior 1 corresponds to the `ping` protection domain, while inferior 2 corresponds to `pong`.
 So, the process to load symbols for the protection domains looks like the following

 ```
 aarch64-none-elf-gdb> file bin/ping.elf
-aarch64-none-elf-gdb> inferior 1
+aarch64-none-elf-gdb> inferior 2
 aarch64-none-elf-gdb> file bin/pong.elf
 ```

 One important note about GDB is that you must call continue from the protection domain that caused an interrupt into GDB.
-Since the system is initialized with the current inferior being inferior 0, this means that you must switch to inferior 0 before calling continue.
+Since the system is initialized with the current inferior being inferior 1, this means that you must switch to inferior 1 before calling continue.

 The stub implements the semantics imposed by `scheduler-locking step`, meainng that a continue resumes all protection domains in the system, whereas a step only resumes the protection domain that is being stepped.

 Note that this implementation currently demands exclusive write-access to the serial port of the system.
-If you would still like to observe other reads in the system, this can be done using the tool found in tools/serial_demux`.
+It does not require exclusive read-access to the system, and you can use the tool found in `tools/serial_demux` to share the serial output stream.